Yuvix25/better-java-tests/README.md

 ## Features

-Help you initialize your tests more easily.
+Initialize your Java tests more easily - and create them automatically using OpenAI's Codex! (requires Open AI API key)

 ## Requirements